psi-mankoski/pi/README.md

 The reason for this is that Lisp Bignums (i.e., infinite-precision integers) are used to represent the entire sequence of decimal digits of pi, rather than a floating point representation.
 This way the program is quite short, since it builds upon the Bignum algorithms already provided by Lisp.

+### AGM Iteration

 The iteration is: